-Lord Scudamore Academy - 90 pupils Sutton Primary Academy - 15 pupils Kings Caple Primary Academy - 10 pupils St Weonards Primary Academy - 15
+Lord Scudamore Academy - 90 pupils Sutton Primary Academy - 15 pupils (Proposal to increase to 30 pending DfEapproval) Kings Caple Primary Academy - 10 pupils St Weonards Primary Academy - 15

 The Board of Directors, as the admission authority, determines the academies admission policy and arrangements and is responsible for taking decisions on applications for admission.
 The Academy Trust follows the Local Authority criteria and works with them in order to ensure admissions are co-ordinated within the County.